Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

     - II.1.a.ii.a: Strengthened the Swiss economy, from tourism, greater labor market, and manufacturing standards.
     - II.1.a.ii.b: Made it easier for Swiss citizens to travel abroad.

-II.2: Case study on the UN - is it not a world government?
+II.2: Case study on the UN - is it not a Global Nation?
 Why not?
 Is it the foundation a global government could be built on?

-- II.2.a: UN in Korea, the closest that the UN came to genuinely acting as a world government.
+- II.2.a: UN in Korea, the closest that the UN came to genuinely acting as a Global Nation.
 - II.2.b: The UN's fall from international grace and influence.

 II.3: The League of Nations - why did it fail?
 What can its lack of adoption, and lack of 'teeth' tell us about the pitfalls that must be avoided in a global government?